Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate conversion speeds: Higher-order stellar multiplets

 However, it is possible to find EoS parametrizations that can support sextuplets consisting of three classically stable and three slow stable stars.
 This requires choosing a parametrization such that the stellar mass has a local maximum for $P_c$ sufficiently close to the 2SC--CFL phase transition that the fundamental radial mode for the slow 2SC--CFL transition case is stable for $P_c$ above the point at which the stellar mass drops below the triplet band above the final local maximum.
 Fig.~\ref{Fig:SextupletModes} shows the fundamental radial modes for such a parametrization (C in Table~\ref{tab:EoSParameters}).
 The $rr$ configuration matches the classical result and only supports stable triplet stars.
 But now $f_0$ for the $ss$, $sr$ and $rs$ configurations becomes imaginary for $P_c$ above that for which the stellar mass passes through the classical triplet mass band for the sixth time, and so slow stable stars are supported here.
 The $ss$ and $sr$ configurations both support slow stable sextuplets, while the $rs$ configuration supports slow stable quintuplets.

 We can use the information about stability provided by computing the fundamental radial modes to determine the ranges of radii for which stable stars exist given a particular configuration of phase transition speeds.
-The $M$ vs. $R$ diagrams for the four different phase transition speed configurations are given in Fig.~\ref{Fig:MvsRSextuplet} for EoS parametrization C. This shows how different phase transition speed configurations at multiple first-order transitions could be distinguished from each other by filling in the $M$--$R$ diagram with observations, as each configuration has (sometimes subtle) differences in terms of the radius ranges which support stable stars.
+The $M$ vs. $R$ diagrams for the four different phase transition speed configurations are given in Figures~\ref{Fig:MvsRQuadruplet}--\ref{Fig:MvsRSextuplet} for EoS parametrization A--B. This shows how different phase transition speed configurations at multiple first-order transitions could be distinguished from each other by filling in the $M$--$R$ diagram with observations, as each configuration has (sometimes subtle) differences in terms of the radius range which supports stable stars.

 How rare are EoS parametrizations which can support slow stable sextuplets compared to those which can support slow stable quadruplets and quintuplets?
 Figures~\ref{Fig:MultipletParameterSpace1}--\ref{Fig:MultipletParameterSpace2} show the regions in $\Delta\rho_1$--$\Delta\rho_2$ parameter space which support different slow stable multiplets for the $ss$ configuration.
 The other EoS parameters are held constant with their values in Table~\ref{tab:EoSParameters} column B (Fig.~\ref{Fig:MultipletParameterSpace1}) and column C (Fig.~\ref{Fig:MultipletParameterSpace2}).
 The overlaid contour lines show the maximum mass stellar model for the specified EoS parametrization.
 Only the highest-order multiplet is shown, so if e.g., an EoS parametrization supports multiple sets of slow stable twins in different mass ranges, this parametrization would be labeled ``2''.
 For both parametrizations, slow stable twins are the most common multiplet, followed by quadruplets, then triplets.